 This is the kind of bread that makes a sandwich exceptional.

-When I set out developing this recipe I spent a lot of time testing different shaping techniques.
+When I set out to develop this recipe I spent a lot of time testing different shaping techniques.
 I finally settled on a beautiful and functional sandwich loaf.
-Baking this rich bread in a loaf pan really supports the hearty oat filled dough.
+Baking this rich bread in a loaf pan really supports the hearty oat-filled dough.

 The texture is chewy with rolled oats and has a semi-open soft crumb.
 It slices like a dream for making sandwiches and toast!